 Many of the mango trees in this city can be found in the Tomás Guardia Central Park.
 The park is a gathering place for locals and surrounded by interesting and historical buildings.
 Strolling through the interior of the park you will find beautiful landscaping and a noted fountain that was imported from Glasgow, Scotland.

 Additional attractions in Alajuela include Zoo Ave which has a bird rehabilitation and breeding center, The Municipal Theater and the Alajuela Cathedral.
-For nature enthusiast enjoy the Alajuela Central Park or take a trip to the Juan Castro Blanco National Park or the Caño Negro Wildlife Refuge.
+Nature enthusiasts can enjoy the Alajuela Central Park or take a trip to the Juan Castro Blanco National Park or the Caño Negro Wildlife Refuge.

 Things to Do in Alajuela, Costa Rica